luzzou/6D-ViT/README.md

 ## Overview

-In this repo, we provide our pose estimation results on the REAL275 test set to evaluate the performance of our method.
+This is the offical repository of our recent work _6D-ViT_, we provide the pose estimation results on the REAL275 testset to evaluate the performance of our method.

-More implementation details will be released once the paper is accepted.
+More information will be released after the paper is accepted.